soundpress/RulesOfNYC/docs/c13/index.rst

    (1) The owner of the building where each cooling tower system is located and any manager or other person designated by the owner as responsible for compliance with the requirements of Administrative Code § 17-194.1 and this Chapter.

-   (2) Any person designated by the owner as a responsible person, as defined in § 8-02 of this Chapter.
+   (2) Any person designated by the owner as a responsible person, as defined in 24 RCNY § 8-02.

    (3) Every consultant, service company and qualified person who cleans, disinfects, delivers chemicals or services the cooling tower system.